Coin-Catalog/Main-content/README.md

 # Coin-catalog

 ## Description
 This site will have a list of US coins and their details.

-## How to use the site
-In progress

 ## Technologies
 This project uses HTML, CSS, JS and Github